Dental Lab Technician Courses and Classes

 This course examines the design and production of crowns and bridges including procedural steps, components and materials.
 Students work hands-on pouring impressions, waxing units and trimming.
 They also delve into advanced tooth function and form needed for creating temporary crowns and non-parallel bridges.
 A prerequisite course in dental techniques must be completed prior to entering this course.

-Ceramics Techniques Course
+Dental Ceramics Course

 Throughout this course, students learn the processes for preparing, constructing and casting ceramic restorations.
 Training is provided in the creation of the metal substructures and porcelain build-up techniques.
 Students pay special attention to color theory and shading for replicating a patient's current tooth color.